-Product Title of Standards or Code of Practice Standard Code Price Oranges Specification for grades of fresh agricultural produce - Part 6: CRS 24 Part 6: USD 36.97 Oranges 2010

-This CARICOM Regional Standard was developed in an effort to:

-- improve the regional and international market competitiveness of oranges and to address critical concerns relating to quality in the production of the oranges in the region; - avoid misunderstanding and confusion among those involved in the marketing chain; - provide an objective basis for relating price with quality; - encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and - assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position

-This standard specifies the requirements for commercial varieties of oranges grown from Citrus sinensis (L.) Osbeck, of the Rutaceae family, to be supplied fresh to the consumer after preparation and packaging.

-This standard does not apply to oranges for industrial processing.
+Product Title of Standards or Code of Practice Standard Code Price Oranges Specification for grades of fresh agricultural produce - Part 6: CRS 24 Part 6: USD 36.97 Oranges 2010 Abstract: This CARICOM Reg gional Standard was developed in an effort to: production o regional and international market competitiveness of oranges and to address of the oranges in the region; critical concerns relati ng to quality in the derstanding and confusion among those involved in the marketing chain; bjective basis for relating price with quality; • etter selection, packaging and presentation of produce as a means of obtainin a areater income ove rall and • ters and their countries in meeting export market requirements and thereby en icho and their obtinines in meeting export market requirements and thereby en nationing their reputation fies the requirements for commercial varieties of oranges grown from Citrus si the consumer after preparation and packaging. nensis (L.) Osbeck,of the Rutaceae family, to This standard does not apply to oranges for industrial processing.
+Broduct Title of Standards or Code of Practice Standard Cada Brico

-Product Title of Standards or Code of Practice Standard Code Price Pineapples Specification for grades of fresh agricultural produce - Part 7: CRS 24 Part 7: USD 36.00 Pineapples 2010
+Product Title of Standards or Code of Practice Standard Code Price Pineapples Specification for grades of fresh agricultural produce - Part 7: Pineapples CRS 24 Part 7: 2010 USD 36.00 Abstract: